 If you have a federal student loan

-But that’s not the case for federal student loans.
+That’s not the case for federal student loans.
 Lawmakers meet annually to determine interest rates for loans taken out during each subsequent school year.
-In other words, policymakers met this spring to determine how much it’ll cost to take out a student loan between July 1, 2020, and June 30, 2021.
+For instance, policymakers met last spring to determine how much it’ll cost to take out a student loan between July 1, 2020, and June 30, 2021.

-But even though the Fed doesn’t have direct control over student loan interest rates, you might start to see them behave in a similar manner.
+Even though the Fed doesn’t have direct control over student loan interest rates, you might start to see them react the same way.
 That’s because Congress ties interest rates to external market forces, mainly to the 10-year U.S. Treasury yield.
 The same factors influencing those returns are also dictating Fed officials’ decision-making.

-Federal student loans you’ve already taken out won’t see any impact.
-However, students borrowing money for the 2020-2021 school year can benefit from some of the lowest rates in over a decade.
+The bottom line: Federal student loans you’ve already taken out won’t see any impact.
+However, students borrowing money for the 2020-21 school year can benefit from some of the lowest rates in over a decade.

 If you have a variable-rate student loan

-Most student loans with variable rates come from private, non-federal sources.
-That means the lender that offered the loan determines the interest rate.
-Rates are often based on your credit history, and they also frequently use a benchmark interest rate based on Libor — or the London Interbank Offered Rate.
+Most student loans with variable rates come from private, nonfederal sources.
+This means that the lender that offered the loan determines the interest rate.
 That rate is pegged to the federal funds rate, so it typically responds to any Fed adjustments.
-Some loans could be tied to the prime rate, which is also tied to the fed funds rate.
+Some loans could be tied to the prime rate, which is also tied to the federal funds rate.

 What you should do if your student loan rate is variable

-If you have a student loan with a variable interest rate, that may act in your favor, meaning lenders will be all but forced to lower interest rates.
+If you have a student loan with a variable interest rate, the Fed lowering interest rates may act in your favor, since lenders will be all but forced to lower interest rates.
 But sometimes it’s not wise to take on the extra risk by taking out a variable student loan.

-It’s also important to read the fine print on the terms of your loan, if you do indeed have a variable rate.
-That includes seeing if your lender has a cap on how high or low interest rates can go.
+It’s important to read the fine print on the terms of your loan, especially if you have a variable rate.
+That includes seeing if your lender has a cap on how high or low the interest rates can go.

-With rates falling, it could also be a good time to refinance.
-If you shop around for the best rate and discover that you could be saving money by shaving off a percentage point or two from your interest payment, you could save a substantial amount of money that adds back into your discretionary spending.
+With rates falling, you might want to refinance your student loans.
+If you shop around for the best rate, you could be saving money by shaving off a percentage point or two from your interest payment.
+You could save hundreds or even thousands of dollars over the life of your loan.